-Born in McKeesport, Pennsylvania and raised in Los Angeles, California, David DiChiera moved to suburban Detroit in 1962 to become a professor and ultimately chairman of music at Oakland University.
-His work at the university laid the foundation for him to create Michigan’s own professional opera company, Michigan Opera Theatre, in 1971.
+Born in McKeesport, Pennsylvania and raised in Los Angeles, California, David DiChiera moved to suburban Detroit in 1962 to become a professor and ultimately Chairman of Music at Oakland University.
+His work at the university laid the foundation for him to create Michigan’s own professional opera company, Michigan Opera Theatre (MOT), in 1971.

 In 1996, DiChiera devoted his full efforts to his mission of creating an opera house for Detroit.
-On Michigan Opera Theatre’s twenty-fifth anniversary in April 1996, Joan Sutherland cut the ribbon for the grand opening of the Detroit Opera House, making MOT one of only a handful of American opera companies to own its home.
+On MOT’s 25th anniversary in April 1996, Joan Sutherland cut the ribbon for the grand opening of the Detroit Opera House, making MOT one of only a handful of American opera companies to own its home.

-Throughout its history, Michigan Opera Theatre has been at the forefront of nurturing the careers of leading African-American artists.
+Throughout its history, MOT has been at the forefront of nurturing the careers of leading African-American artists.
 In his desire to present an opera representative of the local community, DiChiera commissioned Richard Danielpour and Toni Morrison’s opera Margaret Garner, an opera based on a fugitive slave story in pre-Civil War America, which became the first world premiere on the Detroit Opera House stage in 2005.